sarajagopal/aws-bootcamp-cruddur-2023/journal/week2.md

 Click Manage Environments to create new environment with description and choose any color for representing .
 After creation of new environment file.
 ![new environment created](assets/new_env_created_honeycmb.PNG).

+Now,  the API keys under View API keys.
+The API keys you use determines the environment that data will land in.

+Let's export our API key to gitpod using the commands below: